Army equipment being removed from Afghanistan - Hammond

-"It would be wrong to say that, as we undertake this huge logistical exercise, there won't be some occasions when something goes wrong," he said.'Out on a limb'
+"It would be wrong to say that, as we undertake this huge logistical exercise, there won't be some occasions when something goes wrong," he said.

 The defence secretary said it was important that the withdrawal from Afghanistan was carried out "in tandem" with the United States and other Nato allies.

 It is important to "leave behind a fitting legacy of the sacrifice that so many British service people have made in Afghanistan", he said.